Archer (är-ch&r ) noun - one who uses a bow and arrow

 2. The string travels straight forward when released by the fingers because it pushes the fingers out of the way!
 The string then must push the arrow STRAIGHT to the target!

 The term "Archer's Paradox" was coined by Dr. Robert P. Elmer, a well-known archery author in the 1930s.
-His hypotheses were confirmed by others who used high speed photography to scrutinize the behavior of an arrow upon release by the archer to answer a paradoxical situation.
+His hypotheses were confirmed YEARS LATER by others who used high speed photography to scrutinize the behavior of an arrow upon release by the archer to answer a paradoxical situation.
+Initially he was not concerned (nor even aware) that the arrows flex like a snake upon loosing.

 His concern was the question as to why an arrow will succeed in hitting a target even though the arrow is placed at an angle, aiming off to the side of the target, prior to shooting.
 It is actually pointing away, off of the target to the side away from the bow.